RequenaGS/Sequential_Sperm_Competition/README.md

 Sequential_Sperm_Competition
 ============================

-Mathematica code for the study "Female sperm use and storage between fertilization events drive sperm competition and male ejaculate allocation"
+Code for the study "Female sperm use and storage between fertilization events drive sperm competition and male ejaculate allocation", run in Mathematica 9.0.1.0, platform Mac OS X x86(32-bit, 64-bit Kernel)

 In this study, we extend previous sperm competition games in order to incorporate sperm use and storage across consecutive reproductive events based on the volume of ejaculates used during each fertilization event, a simple parameter under female control that influences male success in multiple clutches.
 In our model, sperm use is the main determinant of sperm competition, which alters the effect of female promiscuity on male success and, ultimately, male reproductive allocation.
 We adopt the same modeling framework as other sperm competition models (Parker 1998; Parker and Pizzari 2010), but we extend them in two major ways.
 First, the sperm of a given male does not necessarily compete against all of the sperm previously transferred to his mate, but instead against the amount remaining inside the female's storage organs after she has used some sperm in previous fertilization events.
 Second, an ejaculate is not only used in the fertilization immediately following mating, but any remaining sperm may also fertilize additional eggs in subsequent clutches.